Island Park Arts Pavilion to open Aug. 5 with ribbon cutting and concert

 The pavilion was created by Mount Pleasant freshman Taylor Idema for her Girl Scout Gold Award project.
 She pitched the idea in 2016 at the United Way's Pitch-Er event and won first place, with a $5,000 award to launch the project.
 Since then, she has worked with Mount Pleasant's Parks Department to build the pavilion.

-More than $200,000 was raised through grants from the Michigan Department of Natural Resources and the Saginaw Chippewa Indian Tribe 2 percent Distribution and donations from many local businesses and organizations.
+Idema raised more than $200,000 through grants from the Michigan Department of Natural Resources and the Saginaw Chippewa Indian Tribe 2 percent Distribution and donations from many local businesses and organizations.

 Idema said she wanted to this pavilion to be a place for members of the Mount Pleasant arts community to utilize.